ApplETS/Notre-Dame-v3/README.md

 # Projet Notre-Dame: iOS

-This project is the placeholder for the next generation of ETSMobile currently available for Android.
+This project is the placeholder for the next generation of ETSMobile currently available for iOS.
 ETSMobile is first and foremost the main way between the user and the École de Technologie Supérieure (ÉTS) on mobile devices.
 It offers:

 * Access to evaluation grades